blackandwhitetux/JamesUPS/README.md

 #### decide how to pwm the battery connection so as not to take all the current from the source
 * check battery bms works with pwm or if it needs extra caps

 ## todo (more advanced)

 * adapt my measurement code to Alex's UPS sketch
-* implement coloumn counting as we know battery voltage and current and time
+* implement coloumb counting as we know battery voltage and current and time
-* implement anti-brownout based auto reset based on output current draw measurements
+* implement anti-brownout based auto reset based on output current draw measurements (configurable by jumper bodge wire?)

 ## PCB design 0.1